By Tracy Brighten

 The recently released World Happiness Report 2015 identifies those countries where people are happiest and highlights the value to economies of considering people’s well-being when determining public policy.

-Produced by the Sustainable Development Solutions Network, the WHR examines Gallup survey data from 2012-2014 with past data from 2005-2007 for changes in reported well-being and happiness, as well as analysing reasons for the variation across nations and cultures.
+Produced by the Sustainable Development Solutions Network, the WHR examines Gallup survey data from 2012-2014 and past data from 2005-2007, looking at changes in reported well-being and happiness, as well as analysing reasons for happiness variation across nations and cultures.

 Asian countries were ranked lower than predicted, but any cultural difference in people’s reporting was accounted for.
 By contrast, Latin American countries were ranked higher than predicted, with strong family and societal support as a possible explanation.